Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

 - extra: An object with the following attributes:

   - deviceID: A GUID which identifies the device the command is being sent to.
   - flowID: A GUID which uniquely identifies this command invocation.
+This GUID is the same for every device the tab is sent to.
+  - streamID: A GUID which uniquely identifies this command invocation's specific target.
+This GUID is unique for every device the tab is sent to (new in Firefox 79).
   - serverTime: (optional) Most recent server timestamp, as described above.

 processcommand